ministryofjustice/data-platform-products/data-products/_docs/product-specification.md

 Using the `management` attribute, you must supply the name of a group of users who will have permisson to manage this data product.
 Use either (or both) of the following:

-- `data-platform.justice.gov.uk/owner-aad-group` - the name Azure Active Directory (AAD) security group
+- `data-platform.justice.gov.uk/owner-aad-group` - the name of a Azure Active Directory (AAD) security group
 - `data-platform.justice.gov.uk/owner-github-team` - the name of a GitHub team

 Note these are **groups** of users, not the name of an individual.